Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 ![image](https://user-images.githubusercontent.com/101006959/235036121-34a38d08-6da2-49a0-a0f2-7d8ee529b964.png)

-I eventually ran out of ideas for looking through autopsy and felt stumped, that is when I thought of possibly using binwalk to see if it could extract any extra files that I could not see before.
+I eventually ran out of ideas for looking through Autopsy and felt stumped, that is when I thought of possibly using binwalk to see if it could extract any extra files that I could not see before.

 ![image](https://user-images.githubusercontent.com/101006959/235036133-1e3785bf-b233-481b-9dd0-3c41a02c4e96.png)

-As we can see from the image above, binwalk shows us a file `stream5.pdf` that was hidden and unable to view from autopsy!
+As we can see from the image above, binwalk shows us a file `stream5.pdf` that was hidden and unable to view from Autopsy!

 From this I extracted the data and attempted to extract the `stream5.pdf` file.
 I successfully managed to find the file hidden within `starstream.vhd`, it was protected with a password so I used the password `sarah_kerrigan` that we obtained before to open it.